Camendivil/mcb185_homework/participation.md

 	+ Git pushed my hw
 	+ Alejandro helped me get started on Unit 2
 - Week 7
+	+ Attended office hours and passed unit 1 assessment
+	+ Met with Alejandro and did a coderie
 - Week 8
+	+ Went over unit 4 in class
+	+ Practiced Unit 2 assessment example
+	+ Need to schedule an assessment for this unit
 - Week 9
 - Week 10